efalabrini/ThresholdAlerts/README.md

 It uses Entity Framework as the ORM and SQLite as the database.

-For authorization and authentication, it is integrated with Azure B2C.
+For authorization and authentication, it is integrated with Azure AD B2C.

 ## Description
 The Web API is designed to register users through an email address to monitor measurements, defining both an upper and lower threshold.